glutonium404/UniversityNotes/docs/Math/Functions.md

 ### Alternative way of figuring out Domain and Range

-Another way to figure out the domain and range from a given graph is to cast a shadow of the graph of the graph on the $x$ axis (let's call it "shadow-x") as well as cast a show of the graph on the $y$ axis (let's call it "shadow-y").
+Another way to figure out the domain and range from a given graph is to cast a shadow of the graph of the graph on the $x$ axis (let's call it "shadow-x") as well as cast a shadow of the graph on the $y$ axis (let's call it "shadow-y").

 The area covered by "shadow-x" is the domain and the area covered by "shadow-y" is the range